GreatEagle0303/ruby-project/hamming/GETTING_STARTED.md

 If it passes, then you're ready to move to the next step.

-Open the bob_test.rb file, and find the word "skip".
+Open the hamming_test.rb file, and find the word "skip".
 All but the first test start with "skip", which tells Minitest to ignore the test.
 This is so that you don't have to deal with all the failures at once.